akarnokd/ThePlanetCrafterMods/README.md

 You can specify a comma separated list item ids (case sensitive) and counts to always keep in the backpack via `KeepList`:

 `KeepList = WaterBottle1:5,OxygenCapsule1:3`

+You can now configure the mod to deposit based on the logistics demand or supply settings of the container by enabling `storeByDemand` and `storeBySupply` respectively.

+The precedence of the settings is as follows: 1. by same, 2. by name, 3. by demand, 4. by supply.

 <details><summary>List of item identifiers</summary>